 Devonshire Girl or Divanshire Gairl is an English Country Dance.
-It was published by Playford (John Young) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
-It was interpreted by Charles Bolton in 1997.
-It is a proper 3 Couple Longways dance.
+It was published by Playford (John Young) (website) in 1718 in The Dancing Master, Vol. the Second, 3rd ed..
+It was interpreted by Charles Bolton (website) in 1997 and published in Retreads Vol.7.
+Originally a Triple Minor this version is a proper 3 Couple Longways dance.
 In this dance the couples are permuted by: 312.
-The dance lasts 24 bars.
+The minor set lasts 24 bars.

 Originally a triple minor.